-A golden glint from the field beyond was the only warning he received before Vakama was plunged into the void between dimensions.
+A golden glint from the field beyond was the only warning Vakama received before he was plunged into the void between dimensions.

 Vakama’s combat instincts were on high alert as he tumbled into a cluttered forge in Ta-Metru.
 He was invisible before he hit the ground.
 Even his battle-hardened reflexes, however, were insufficient as he watched Krekka bind Lhikan’s hands with energy.
 Nidhiki dropped Matoran Vakama, and Lhikan kicked his hoverboard towards the falling Matoran.
 With a vindictive hiss, Nidhiki contemptuously knock the board off-course with a force bolt.
 Turaga Vakama rushed towards the vat of flames, but he was too far away.
 In horror, he watched himself melt and burn.
 The stench of burnt flesh wafting towards him as the agonizing screams echoed in the ears of a beaten, broken Toa Lhikan.
 Again Vakama was reminded that he wasn’t all machine, and that a Ta-matoran’s heat resistance only goes so far.